aws-samples/aws-lambda-zombie-workshop/README.md

 23\.
 Now that you have configured the Integration Request to transform incoming messages into JSON, we need to configure the Integration Response to transform outgoing responses back to Twilio into XML format since the Twilio API requires XML as a response Content-Type.
 This step is required so that when you send SMS messages to the survivor Chat Service, it can respond back to your Twilio Phone Number with a confirmation message that your message was received successfully.

 24\.
 Head back to the Method Execution screen for the twilio POST method.
 On the "Method Execution" screen for your /zombie/twilio POST method, click **Integration Response**.
 On the "Integration Response" screen, click the black arrow to expand the method response section.
-Expand the **Body Mapping Templates** section.
+Expand the **Mapping Templates** section.
 You should see a Content-Type of "application/json".
 We need a Content-Type of XML, not JSON, so **delete this Content-Type by clicking the little black minus icon** and click **Delete** on the pop-up window.

 25\.
 Click **Add mapping template** similar to the way you did this in the earlier steps for the Integration Request section.